4site-interactive-studios/engrid-docs/src/pages/docs/engrid-page-builder-componants.md

 ### Via Code Block

-You can set `"data-engrid-"` attributes on the body using a code block using the `setEnGridBodyDataAttribute` function which is available globally via the page template.
+You can set `data-engrid-` attributes on the body using a code block using the `setEnGridBodyDataAttribute` function which is available globally via the page template.

 For example, to change the page layout you can make a code block like this: